morganmueller/rsv-portal/public/content/sections/aboutPageSectionText.md

 # More info page

-## About the Tracker
-The Respiratory Illness Data pages show data on COVID-19, influenza, and RSV in New York City collected by the NYC Health Department.

 ## About the data
 Data are updated every Thursday with data through the previous Saturday.
 All data are preliminary and may change as more information is received.
 Counts less than 5 are suppressed to maintain confidentiality.